unsupervisedlearner1123/IDS-705-Final-Project/README.md

 pip install -r requirements.txt
 ```

-* Unzip files in `./data/` and set current working directory to repo's directory
+* Unzip files in `./data/` and set current working directory to repo's directory.

+* To replicate creating the sample used in this analysis, use code `00_Essence_of_life.ipynb` and retain the same value of `random_state`.

 * To replicate the data exporatory analysis, run code `10_Data_Preprocessing+EDA.ipynb`.